sd2020spring/sd2020spring.github.io/_assignments/mini-project-2-computational-art.md

 We will be creating an art gallery of examples from the class.
 To participate,
-submit your art files (either images or movies) by email to Ben along with a brief file called `ARTIST_STATEMENT.txt` that contains:
+submit your art files (either images or movies) by email to the instructors along with a brief file called `ARTIST_STATEMENT.txt` that contains:

 * Your name (if not anonymous)